-- a.
-Acquisition by condemnation in accordance with the Code of Virginia §15.2 - b.
-Acquisitions by purchase, lease, grant or conveyance - c.
-Sale, lease or permanent encumbrance of HRSD property - d.
-Easements or Right of Entry Agreements (temporary or permanent) with value in excess of \$25,000 - e.
+- d.
+Easements or Right of Entry Agreements (temporary or permanent) with value in excess of \$50,000 - e.
 Vacation of existing easement(s) - 12.
 Intellectual Property.
 All Intellectual Property Rights Agreements and Royalty Distribution Agreements. - 13.
 Agreements with other Entities.
 Agreements which include any of the following criteria: - a.
 Design or construction of infrastructure with a constructed value in excess of \$50,000 - b.
 Provides use of real property for temporary (greater than one year) or permanent use - c.
-Provide use of personal property valued at more than \$50,000 for temporary (greater than one year) or permanent use - d.
-Provides a service or other benefit that spans multiple years - e.
-Obligates significant financial resources (\$200,000 or more) - f.
-Obligates significant personnel resources (one full time employee or more) - g.
-Is or has the potential to be politically significant y 27, 2020 Daga 7 of 7 Adopted: December 16, 2014 Effective: Aug gust 1, 2020 Page 7 of 7
+Provide use of assets valued at more than \$200,000 - d.
+Provides a service or other benefit that spans multiple years and greater than \$200,000 - e.
+Obligates significant financial or personnel resources (\$200,000 or more)